 Recovery Time for Plantar Fasciitis Treatment

 A podiatric or plantar fasciitis doctor in NYC may also recommend that you wear a brace or cast for two to three weeks after surgery to ease weight on your foot and heel.
 This precaution allows the fascia tissue to properly heal.
 Endoscopic surgery is a more precise surgery with smaller incisions and thus has a faster recovery time.
 You may be able to walk without assistance after three to six weeks.

 Alternative Treatments from Your Manhattan Podiatrist

-If the thought of plantar fasciitis surgery makes you uneasy, seek out a best NYC podiatrist.
+If the thought of plantar fasciitis surgery makes you uneasy, seek out the best NYC podiatrist.
 You can learn about all the potential non-operative treatments for plantar fasciitis.
 These might include:

 - Non-steroidal anti-inflammatory drugs (NSAIDs)